RF measurements in the lab

 - Alex van Someren, Chief Scientific Adviser for National Security to HM Government

 We have various collaborators in academia and industry.
-We are actively working with: the University of Southampton, Loughborough University, UUniversity of British Columbia, University of Rome II Tor Vergata, and others.
-Our industrial collaborators include: Hitachi Rail, Arm, Nano Dimension, Keysight, and others, in addition to government partners across the defence and intelligence communities.
+We are actively working with: the Loughborough University, University of Southampton, University of British Columbia, University of Rome II Tor Vergata, and others.
+Our industrial collaborators include: Hitachi, Arm, Keysight, and many others, in addition to government and 3rd sector collaborations, e.g. National Physical Laboratory (NPL).

 Highlighted Publications: